Tanishka-tyagi/Textsy-Chat-Application/README.md

 To run code- Download all these files.
 And just open index.html on Google Chrome.

-Refer to the screenshot folder for UI.
+Refer to the screenshots for UI.